lluis-cr/chaos-prbg/README.md

 - The generator produces sequences that pass the majority of NIST statistical tests
 - Some tests fail (specifically the Random Excursions tests), indicating structural deviations from expected statistical behaviour
 - Failures are linked to:
-  - finite precision effects
+  - Finite precision effects
-  - intrinsic properties of the chaotic map
+  - Intrinsic properties of the chaotic map
-  - the chosen bit extraction method
+  - The chosen bit extraction method

 ## Key Insights
 - Chaos alone does not guarantee cryptographic randomness